Fan Tutorial 3b - Verify System - Test Module

 (1) and the click on the Tab saying “Spec- info“ (2), which brings you to the Fan_specs details tab (see Figure Specification Info)

-After selecting the “Fan“ as your Default Component you will be asked: “Do you want to add components to existing requirements?”(1) in a pop-up box.
+After selecting the “Fan“ as your Default Block you will be asked: “Do you want to add Blocks to existing requirements?”(1) in a pop-up box.
 Select the option “Yes, I’m sure“(2).

-Like this we have now assigned the component “Fan” to all the requirements in the “Fan_specs” specification.
-In case you have already defined a verification method, the component gets populated automatically to the verification method.
+Like this we have now assigned the Block “Fan” to all the requirements in the “Fan_specs” specification.
+In case you have already defined a verification method, the Block is automatically assigned to the verification method.

-Valispace offers various pre-selected attributes, such as Identifier, Text, Parents, Children, Type, State, Verification Status, Verification Methods, Components, Closeout References, Tags, and Properties.
+The Requirements and Systems Portal offers various pre-selected attributes, such as Identifier, Text, Parents, Children, Type, State, Verification Status, Verification Methods, Blocks, Closeout References, Tags, and Properties.
 However, this may lead to excessive horizontal scrolling on smaller screens.
 To streamline the Verification process, users can generate custom views with only the essential attributes.
 Let's create a new view for the Verification and load it.

 Hover over any one of the attribute name cells.
 A new icon shows, as shown in the image below.
 Click on the icon to open the menu.